 While there are many forms of entertainment to explore at The Golden Nugget, including their spa services, four stores, and impressionist Gordie Brown, they’re best known for their proximity to Fremont Street, and their world-famous pool complex: The Tank.

 If you’ve never seen the Fremont Street Experience Light Show, now’s your chance!
-Every evening, the LED canopy comes to life with Viva Vision, the world’s largest video screen that stretches five blocks and performs varying shows every night based on musical talent including Bon Jovi, Queen and The Doors.
+Every evening, the LED canopy comes to life with Viva Vision, the world’s largest video screen that stretches five blocks and performs varying shows every night based on musical talent including Bon Jovi, Queen, and The Doors.
 The best part?
 The Golden Nugget is actually partially underneath the canopy, which allows a quick walk from the gaming hall to the center of the action anytime you want.
 Beyond the night show, there’s also live bands, street artists, and even zip lining right outside your door.
-There can be some interesting characters in the Downtown area, but for the most part it’s incredibly fun and makes for a great night on the town.
+There can be some interesting characters in the Downtown area, but for the most part, it’s incredibly fun and makes for a great night on the town.

 If you’re all about the R&R, spending some time relaxing at The Tank is a must.
 Not only is their pool complex new, undertaking a $30 million dollar revamp, but it offers the perfect mix of relaxation and fun that guests of all ages and preferences can enjoy.

 Their pool area has won multiple awards including America’s Most Amazing Hotel Pool by CNN Travel and for good reason.
 The first thing you’ll notice when you walk through their pool entrance is the massive story-high shark tank in the middle of the swimming area.
-The shark tank provides an impressive focal point that’s only outdone by the fact that they have a three-story waterside that sends you down through a shark tank!
+The shark tank provides an impressive focal point that’s only outdone by the fact that they have a three-story waterslide that sends you down through a shark tank!
 Not only is this one of the only water slides in Vegas, but it’s designed to make guests actually feel like they’re in the tank with the sea creatures on their way down – which certainly makes it the most exciting.
 I’m not the biggest fan of water slides but after giving it a try, I was hooked and is definitely something guests should consider taking on when staying here.

 Where To Eat:

 If you love finding the best restaurants wherever you go, Chart House is an absolute must.
-Located directly behind the check in, this top-of-the-catch seafood & steakhouse features delicious offerings set to compliment their 75,000 gallon tropical fish aquarium which is the focal point of the restaurant.
+Located directly behind the check-in, this top-of-the-catch seafood & steakhouse features delicious offerings set to compliment their 75,000-gallon tropical fish aquarium which is the focal point of the restaurant.
 Staying mid-week?
 I highly suggest their happy hour, available Monday through Friday 4 pm to 6 pm where you can get prime rib sliders or lobster and shrimp spring rolls for just $8 and delicious drinks like their Tuaca Lemon Drop for $7 as well.
-Prices start at a very un-jetsetting $3 for drinks and $5 food, with all of the savings put to good use in the gaming area!
+Prices start at a very un-jet setting $3 for drinks and $5 food, with all of the savings put to good use in the gaming area!

 - Want a great meal before, during or after some time at the pool?
 The Grotto is their on-property authentic Italian restaurant located adjacent to the pool towards the Rush Tower, and offers Happy Hour for an extended 2 pm- 6 pm every Monday through Friday, making it a great place to grab an $8 pizza since calories don’t count on vacation!
 Craving something a bit fancier?
-Chart House offers happy hour as well, 4-6 pm week days!
+Chart House offers a happy hour as well, 4-6 pm weekdays!

 - Want to take a tour?
-On select days, you can go behind the scenes of how their staff marine biologists oversee their incredible 200,000 gallon shark aquarium.
+On select days, you can go behind the scenes of how their staff marine biologists oversee their incredible 200,000-gallon shark aquarium.
 You’ll get to see how their feeding process works and go home with your own souvenir shark tooth!
 Tickets are $30 per person and tours run Thursday’s through Saturdays.